Telescope Gateways into Burnsville

 Public Artist Jack Mackie designed the town’s new gateways.
 Jack was hired by Burnsville in 2014 to create and build new public art installations.
 “There’s a long history of arts and crafts here,” Mackie says.
 “I wanted to come to work with this community.”

 The handmade glass objects will be placed into metal wire-mesh baskets, which will then be wrapped around tall steel cylinders to give the sculptures their distinct telescope look.
 The colors reflect sunrise for the East entrance, and sunset for the West.

-Over the last 25 years, more and more artists and craftspeople from Burnsville and the Toe River region have earned national and international acclaim for their work.
+Over the last 25 years, many craftspeople from Burnsville and the Toe River region have earned national and international acclaim for their work.
 Today, professional creativity represents a main economic engine in Yancey County.
-There are literally hundreds of artists and crafters working in local studios in many different media.
+There are hundreds of artists, crafters, and creators working in small studios making and selling new work.

 Artist renderings of new gateways by Jack Mackie